Playmobil: The Movie: Development

-An animated feature film based on the Playmobil toyline was first announced on November 2014 with an originally expected release at the end of 2017, set to be produced and animated by the French company ON Entertainment through its Montreal-based studio, ON Animation Studios, with Pathé handling distribution in France and Wild Bunch handling international sales.
+An animated feature film based on the Playmobil toyline was first announced in November 2014 with an originally expected release at the end of 2017, set to be produced and animated by the French company ON Entertainment through its Montreal-based studio, ON Animation Studios, with Pathé handling distribution in France and Wild Bunch handling international sales.
 The toy's film rights were secured by ON Entertainment and its producers Dimitri Rassam and Aton Soumache, with Bob Persichetti originally set to write and direct.
 By October 2015, the film had a reported budget of $75 million, with US distribution rights initially acquired by Cross Creek Pictures.
 Persichetti initially pitched the film to Sony Pictures Animation, which attempted to buy the pitch before it fell through.
 He was eventually offered instead to direct the 2018 superhero film Spider-Man: Into the Spider-Verse.

 On 9 February 2016, Lino DiSalvo, who previously worked as an animator at Walt Disney Animation Studios for 17 years, came on board as director, replacing Persichetti.
 This film marks DiSalvo's directorial debut, with Blaise Hemingway set to write the screenplay, Alexis Vonarb, Axel Von Maydell, and Moritz Borman also producing the film, and US distribution rights being transferred to Open Road Films by 12 May 2016.
 Maydell was first associated with the Playmobil brand fifteen years before the film's release, when he was involved in producing interactive games for the company.

 On 17 November 2017, it was reported that Wendi McLendon-Covey would star in the film.
-On June 2018, the film's production was underway and some details of the film were revealed, during a session at Annecy International Animated Film Festival.
-On October 2018, lead voice cast was announced which included Anya Taylor-Joy, Gabriel Bateman, Daniel Radcliffe, Jim Gaffigan, Meghan Trainor, and Adam Lambert.
+In June 2018, the film's production was underway and some details of the film were revealed, during a session at Annecy International Animated Film Festival.
+In October 2018, lead voice cast was announced which included Anya Taylor-Joy, Gabriel Bateman, Daniel Radcliffe, Jim Gaffigan, Meghan Trainor, and Adam Lambert.